Samuel Carpenter: Patron and partner of Philadelphia

 Samuel Carpenter was not only involved in multifarious transactions and endeavors in building up his beloved adopted city, but was an early philanthropist toward all things public in Philadelphia.
 Indeed, many early records testify to his generosity and involvement in creating Philadelphia.

-In the Annals of Philadelphia and Pennsylvania by John F. Watson it describes in Chapter 7, "The Landing at Penn at Chester."
+Chapter 7 of the Annals of Philadelphia and Pennsylvania by John F. Watson describes "The Landing at Penn at Chester."
 In the late 1840s, from the bottom of Chester Creek was found "an iron vane of that mill, curiously wrought into letters and dates."
 The following picture is direct from page 25 of the Samuel Carpenter book of 1912.
 The "He" described is William Penn.

 The initials express the original partners, to wit: William Penn, Samuel Carpenter, and Caleb Pusey when the mill was rebuilt.
 This "Weather Vane" was kept for some years before it was donated to the Philadelphia Historical Society.
 At one point it was "gilded" and spent years on a roof in Harrisburg.
 Then it was given to the Atwater Kent Museum of Philadelphia.
 This historical artefact is occasionally on display.
 Efforts over the years to return or loan this item to "Caleb Pusey House and Landingford Plantation" (probably the oldest structure in Pennsylvania) which is adjacent to the old mill site is pending.